tasdikrahman/tasdikrahman.me/_posts/2019-02-08-why-should-I-follow-test-driven-development.md

 - Unit tests need true isolation, and they shouldn't be hitting databases or opening sockets when you are testing something.
 - Use only one assertion per test.

+Testing is like security, you can never be 100% percent sure whether you've got it, but it surely adds to the confidence on what you've built.

+So let's say if you have written some 20 tests, and all of them pass, you wouldn't be sure if whay you have written is correct or not.
+But let's say you started with all them being in the red state, you would have much more confidence on the system that you have built.

+This back and forth, does take a take time.
+But it's a process which tries to address the concern of having doubts about whether what you built is a resilient system or not.

 ## Resources